Cosmic Dragons: A Two-Component Mixture Model of COSMOS Galaxies: Data

 \section{Data}

 We use galaxies from one of the DES deep fields known as the COSMOS patch.
-Utilizing photometry, this sample estimates galactic redshifts, stellar masses, star formation rates, and ages.
+Utilizing photometry, this sample estimates redshifts, stellar masses, star formation rates, and ages for galaxies.
 In this section, we detail the COSMOS dataset (\S\ref{sec:COSMOS2015}) and the particular selection of galaxies we utilize in this paper.
-We ensure mass completion for each of the three main samples (\S\ref{sec:cuts/mass}) then focus on redshift bins which contain a sufficient quantity of quiescent galaxies (\S\ref{sec:cuts/z}).
+We ensure mass completeness for each of the three main samples (\S\ref{sec:cuts/mass}) then focus on redshift bins which contain a sufficient quantity of quiescent galaxies (\S\ref{sec:cuts/z}).
 We also remove a small number of extreme outliers in color space (\S\ref{sec:cuts/col}).
+Red Dragon then fits this resulting selection of photometric colors with a dual Gaussian mixture as a function of redshift for each bin of our three mass decades.